 Additional information on purchasing methods can be found in AGM 5.3: Purchasing Goods and Services.

 The University reimburses individuals under the IRS Accountable Plan when the IRS regulations are met.
-Under this plan, the reimbursement is not taxable as income to the employee.
+Under this plan, the reimbursement is not taxable as income to the employee if the expense has a business connection and is also submitted in a timely manner (see sections below).
 In addition to expenses being reasonable and necessary, the requirements for reimbursement under the IRS Accountable Plan include the following:

 a.
 Business Connection and Substantiation of Expense